 As part of its Draft Sports and Physical Activity Strategy, Members of the City of London Common Council are considering a proposal for a smooth, soft-surface, high-friction running track that will be embedded flush with the footway.
-It will enhance the range of free sporting facilities available to those who work, study, visit and live in the City, while retaining the use of all the footway surface for pedestrians.
-The ‘SquareMileTrack’ is a 4.2km circuit that links open spaces along the Thames riverside with the Beech Gardens on the Barbican Podium (the underutilized pedway owned and maintained by City of London Corporation on behalf of the public) and St Paul’s Cathedral, and traverses most of Culture Mile.
+For the first time a free outside sporting facility could be available to those who work, study, visit and live in the City, while retaining the use of all the footway surface for pedestrians.
+The ‘SquareMileTrack’ is a 4.2km circuit that links open spaces along the Thames riverside with the Beech Gardens on the Barbican Podium (the underutilized pedway (youtube on pedways) owned and maintained by City of London Corporation on behalf of the public) and St Paul’s Cathedral, and traverses most of Culture Mile.

-At present, there is an absence of free and open sports facilities in the City outside of cycling, and the dedicated cycle lanes which primarily serve the needs of commuter cyclists.
-The Sports Strategy seeks to address this situation, and the SquareMileTrack is a key initiative, promoting running and walking in the City.
-Councillor John Edwards is taking the idea forward, starting with a community consultation to test the idea and to gain initial feedback.
+At present there is an absence of free external sports facilities in the City outside of cycling, and the dedicated cycle lanes which primarily serve the needs of commuter cyclists.
+The Sports Strategy seeks to address this situation, providing the means for people to do 45-60 minutes of moderate-intensity activity a day as recommended by NHS to maintain a healthy body weight.
+The SquareMileTrack is one way to achieve this, promoting running and brisk walking in the City.

-The intention was to produce and distribute a leaflet about the SquareMileTrack to residents, businesses and offices along the proposed route, and to talk through the proposals.
-However, due to the constraints imposed because of COVID-19, face-to-face consultations have been postponed.
-Instead, we are proceeding with an online consultation.
-This website provides an overview of our ideas about the SquareMileTrack including its route, air quality, appearance, construction materials and cost, and provides an online form for interested people and businesses to provide preliminary feedback and to contribute their own ideas.
+This website provides an overview of our ideas about the SquareMileTrack including its route, air quality, appearance, construction materials and cost, and provides an online form for interested people and businesses to provide feedback and to contribute their own ideas.

 The virus has had a significant impact on all of us, and has strongly underlined the importance of healthy and active lifestyles as a key factor in our physical and mental health, and the quality of our lives.
-The benefits of running and walking, at whatever age, are well documented and include a reduction in the symptoms of depression and anxiety, improved cardiovascular health, and improved sleep.
+The benefits of running and brisk walking, at whatever age, are well documented and could include a reduction in the symptoms of depression and anxiety, improved cardiovascular health, and improved sleep.
 Those who are physically active have a 40-50% reduction in the number of days they are ill with acute respiratory infections, which is a major symptom of coronavirus.
-The importance of healthy lifestyles, and the need for public facilities that provide opportunities for exercise, has been highlighted by the present situation.
+The importance of regular aerobic exercise, and the need for public facilities to facilitate this has been highlighted by the pandemic.
+City office workers who have been working from home for months will have had easy access to tarmac or countryside runs, and this plan for a soft-surface track near their office will be one factor that encourages their return, especially for people more comfortable with the anonymity of an outside run than a gym.

 The SquareMileTrack is a 4.2km loop linking open spaces along the Thames riverside with the Beech Gardens and St Paul's Cathedral.
-It traverses most of Culture Mile, a vibrant arts and culture hub for the City from Farringdon to Moorgate.
-The route has been developed with due regard for the safety of runners and walkers, and the avoidance of conflict with pedestrians and vehicle traffic.
+It traverses most of Culture Mile, a vibrant arts and culture hub for the City from Farringdon to Moorgate, and passes the Barbican conservatory.
+The route has been developed with due regard for the safety of runners and walkers, and the avoidance of conflict with pedestrians and vehicle traffic, and passes two drinking water fountains and two Community Toilets.
 The route has also been designed with reference to existing plans for footway works, which will facilitate its construction with the minimum of additional disruption and cost.

 The route is broken down into the following sections: